Love Isn’t Supposed to Hurt

-Source: This review is based on a library book from Fairfax County Public Library.
+Source: This review is based on a library book from the Fairfax County Public Library.

-Disclaimer: I am a professional librarian, but I maintain my website and blogs on my own time.
+Disclaimer: I am a professional librarian, but I write the posts for my website and blogs entirely on my own time.
 The views expressed are solely my own, and in no way represent the official views of my employer or of any committee or group of which I am part.